Summit of Kebnekaise.

-Climbing Kebnekaise – a guide to Swedens highest mountain
+Climbing Kebnekaise – a guide to the highest mountain of Sweden

-Climbing Kebnekaise is an experience that combines beautiful nature with a real physical challenge.
-Whether you choose the western route or the more technically demanding eastern route, there is something for everyone who wants to reach one of Kebnekaise’s peaks.
+Climbing Kebnekaise is an experience that combines stunning nature with a real physical challenge.
+Here you’ll find information and tips for reaching one of Kebnekaise’s peaks.

-Trying to reach the peaks of Kebnekaise during winter requires a completely different level of knowledge and should not be attempted unless you are familiar with Sweden’s mountain environment in winter time.
-Regardless of the route and time of year, you must respect the alpine environment, where the weather can change quickly, and the hike takes place at high altitude.
-Proper equipment, physical stamina, and good knowledge of the conditions are essential before you embark on a summit attempt.
+Climbing Kebnekaise in winter requires a completely different level of knowledge and should not be attempted unless you are experienced in Swedish mountain conditions during winter.
+Regardless of route or season, it’s important to respect that this is an alpine environment where the weather can change rapidly and the hike takes place at high altitude.
+Proper equipment, physical endurance and a good understanding of the conditions are essential before setting out.

 At the foot of Sweden’s highest mountain, you’ll find STF Kebnekaise Mountain station, offering full service, a restaurant, and 200 comfortable beds.